Skip to main content

 • Direct install — commands work directly with the package directory.
 Simple, but the diff is computed at install time.

-For artifact-based CI/CD examples, see Installation Artifacts.
+For artifact-based CI/CD examples, see Deployment Artifacts.

 The examples below show the direct-install pattern for simplicity.